thehui87/Learning-Godot/tutorial_canvas_layers.md

 CanvasLayers are independent of tree order, and they only depend on their layer number, so they can be instantiated when needed.

+### Performance

+Even though there shouldn't be any performance limitation, it is not advised to use excessive amount of layers to arrange drawing order of nodes.
+The most optimal way will be arranging them by tree order.
+In the future, nodes will also have a priority or sub-layer index which should aid for this.